tarwn/lessthandot-hugo/blogs/content/posts/2010-08-06-how-to-return-only-weekend-data-for-the.md

 SET DATEFIRST 1;
 ```

-So DATEPART(dw, Date) will return 7 for Sunday and 1 for Saturday in the US, in order to use this we need to add it like this in SQL&#8230; DATEPART(dw,SomeDate) IN(1,7).
+So DATEPART(dw, Date) will return 7 for Sunday and 1 for Saturday in the US, in order to use this we need to add it like this in SQL… DATEPART(dw,SomeDate) IN(1,7).
 If you are not living where the week starts on a Sunday then modify the IN(1,7) part

 Finally the query looks like this if you are not on SQL Server 2008 yet